Josh Cavallo: Personal life

-Cavallo came out as gay in October 2021.
+He came out as gay in October 2021.
 At the time, there were no other openly gay male footballers playing professional top-flight football.
-He said in a statement, "I hope that in sharing who I am, I can show others who identify as LGBTQ+ that they are welcome in the football community."
+He said in a statement, "I hope that in sharing who I am, I can show others who identify as LGBTQ+ that they are welcome in the football community".
+Cavallo said he had "never smiled so much in my life" and had "the best night's sleep" after his announcement.
+He was fully and explicitly supported by Adelaide United management and fellow players.
+The announcement was widely reported in the international press, and Cavallo received messages of support from many football players, including Gerard Piqué, Marcus Rashford, Antoine Griezmann, Jordan Henderson, Gary Lineker, and Lionel Messi, as well as fans, strangers, and celebrities such as Lil Nas X and Ellen DeGeneres.